-The remainder of this section discusses changes in WSE and depths for open water conditions in Cutler Reservoir, as indicated by the hydraulic modeling of the proposed extended operating conditions (Appendix G of PacifiCorp 2021a).
-The proposed extended operating range would lower the WSE, resulting in changes to the location of the shoreline, the amount of open water, and the amount and location of the various water depth habitat classes.
+The remainder of this section discusses potential changes in WSE and depths for the extent of open water-conditions, and depth classes, as associated with avian winter habitat in Cutler Reservoir, as indicated by the hydraulic modeling of the proposed extended operating conditions (Appendix G of PacifiCorp 2021a).
+The proposed extended operating range would lower the

+WSE, resulting in changes to the location of the shoreline, the amount of open water, and the amount and location of the various water depth habitat classes.
 The overall depth and gradient of Cutler Reservoir is shallow.
 As a result, the horizontal distance between the existing and proposed minimum pool shorelines could potentially be greater in lower gradient areas.
 In turn, these changes could potentially affect the spatial and temporal distribution of species-specific suitable habitat within the Project Boundary.

-Table 3-23 provides the modeled area of open water / flooded wetlands at the current and proposed upper WSE of 4,407.5 feet, the current/proposed normal WSE of 4,406.5 feet, and the proposed extended WSE of 4,405.0 feet within the five management units shown in Figure 1-1.
-As described above in Section 3.3.5.1, [Affected Environment] Littoral and Open Water Habitat, the acreage of open water/flooded wetland areas were derived from LiDAR data as part of the Hydraulic Modeling ISR (Appendix G of PacifiCorp 2021a), and include open water as well as flooded wetlands.
+Table 3-23 provides the modeled area of open water //flooded wetlands/wetland and transition zone habitat at the current and proposed upper WSE of 4,407.5 feet, the current/proposed normal lowest (winter) WSE of 4,406.50 feet, and the proposed extended WSE of 4,405.0 feet within the five management units shown in Figure 1-1.
+As described above in Section 3.3.5.1, [Affected Environment] Littoral and Open Water Habitat, the acreage of open water/flooded wetland areas were derived from LiDAR data as part of the Hydraulic Modeling ISR (Appendix G of PacifiCorp 2021a);) and include open water as well as flooded wetlands.
+Details on the hydraulic model, including accuracy limitations in the shallow transition zones, are described in Section 3.3.

-Based on the hydraulic modeling for the reservoir, the current/proposed normal operating conditions potentially result in an approximate 11 percent decrease in open water / flooded wetland area from full pool (WSE 4,407.5) to WSE 4,406.5.
-The proposed extended operating conditions could potentially result in up to an approximate 21 percent decrease in open water at WSE 4,405.0 compared to the upper WSE limit (as previously noted, these modelled changes are not visually apparent in the aerial photo series that was taken near the approximate high WSE level and several inches below the lowest extended operating range WSE of 4405.0 feet).
-Therefore, compared to current conditions there would be no changes to the overall amount of the littoral zone habitat under the proposed normal operating conditions, while the proposed extended operations could potentially result in seasonal, episodic effects to the amount of open water and exposed reservoir shoreline within the littoral zone.
+Based on the The hydraulic modeling for the reservoir, the current/model predicted that the proposed normal operating conditions potentially operations could result in an approximate 11 approximately 15 percent decrease in open water / flooded wetlandchange in shallow transition area from full pool (WSE of 4,407.5) to the proposed low WSE of 4,406.5.
+The 0 (which is the same amount of change as under current reservoir operations).
+The model also predicts that proposed extended operating conditions operations could potentially result in up to an approximate 21 additional 7 percent decrease change in area of open water and transition zone at WSE 4,405.0 compared to the uppercurrent/proposed low WSE limit (as of 4,406.0.
+However, although the model predicted a decrease in the area of open water during proposed extended operations, this is not expected to result in substantive, if any, corresponding increase in the area of exposed reservoir bed.
+As described in Section 3.3, the hydraulic model accuracy decreases in the shallow transition zones within the reservoir, and observations during the 2019 experimental drawdown did not document a notable (and in many photographs was undetectable) increase in exposed reservoir bed or bank (see photographs presented in Attachment B to this Exhibit E, taken at or below the proposed extended operation low WSE 4,405.0.
+As previously noted, these modelled changes are not visually apparent in the aerial photo series that was taken near the approximate high WSE level and several inches below the lowest extended operating range WSE of 4,405.0 feet).
+Therefore, compared to current conditions there would be no changes to the overall amount of the littoral zone habitat under the proposed normal operating conditions, while the proposed extended operations could potentially result in seasonal, episodic effects to the amount of open watershallow transition area and exposed reservoir shoreline within the littoral zone.